“Tout moun se moun, tout moun pa meme.”

 Funds were used to help send an emergency medical/surgical team to the Jacmel area, deliver immediate financial assistance, and provide emergency food and water to the PAZAPA families.
 Funds were also used to help repair and rebuild homes that were damaged or destroyed by the earthquake.

-The process of recovery and rebuilding will be a long one, and we hope you will continue to stand with PAZAPA during the months and years ahead.
+The process of recovery and rebuilding will be a long one, and we hope you will continue to stand with PAZAPA and support during the months and years ahead.

 PAZAPA purchased a plot of land on the road to the Jacmel airport as the new site for the center.
 Plan Haiti generously assisted PAZAPA in setting up temporary facilities so school could reopen in May 2010, and CBM funded a wall around the property.

-Construction is proceeding on Phases one and two of the new building with an expected completion in the September 2013.
+Construction is proceeding on Phases one and two of the new building with an expected completion in late 2013 or early 2014.
 Phase 3 is presently in the funding phase.